Iron(III) azide

 Iron(III) azide, also called ferric azide, is a chemical compound with the formula Fe(N3)3.
 It is an extremely explosive, impact-sensitive, hygroscopic dark brown solid.
-This compound is used to prepare various azidoalkanes, such as n-butyl azide.
+This compound is a reagent in organic chemistry.

 Preparation

 This compound is prepared by the reaction of sodium azide and iron(III) sulfate in methanol:

-Iron(III) azide can also be formed by pulse irradiation of a mixture of iron(II) perchlorate, sodium azide, and hydrogen peroxide.
+Iron(III) azide can also be formed by pulse gamma-irradiation of a mixture of iron(II) perchlorate, sodium azide, and hydrogen peroxide.
 Under these conditions, a neutral N3 radical is formed, which oxidizes the iron(II) to iron(III); the iron(III) then promptly combines with azide ions.

+Application in organic chemistry

+In organic chemistry, ferric azide is a reagent in the one-pot conversion of alkenes to azidoalkanes, such as n-butyl azide.
+The process begins with a hydroboration: an anti-Markovnikov addition of an organoborane to an alkene, followed by oxidation.
+The nucleophilic azide anions then displace the resulting boroxy moiety from the alkane to give an azide.